 M.S. in Civil & Environmental Engineering

-- Infrastructure and Construction Management
+- Construction Engineering and Management

-- Environmental Science, Engineering and Management
+- Environmental and Water Resources Engineering

-- Engineering Mechanics
+- Geotechnical Engineering

 Program Educational Objectives

-- Train students to develop methodology and necessary skills to explore emerging issues in engineering and science.
+- Train students to develop the methodology and necessary skills to explore emerging issues in engineering and science.

-Graduates of the program will be able to:
+Graduates of the M.S. - CEE programs will be able to:

 - Use advanced analytical, computational, and/or experimental aspects of civil engineering.